 With Performance, you can monitor, investigate, and remediate endpoint performance problems.

 Configure profiles to define events for specified computer groups.
-You can monitor critical metrics related to hardware resource consumption, application health, and system health.
+You can define event rules to monitor critical metrics related to hardware resource consumption, application health, and system health.

 You can visualize the problems that have occurred across your environment and the commonalities between them on the Events page.
 Proactively solving problems increases end user productivity.